-We focus on interactions within the family as well as family’s interactions with other social institutions.
+We focus on interactions within the family as well as family interactions with other social institutions.

-We prepare our students to work with children and families in nonprofit, health services, and educational organizations- as well as prepare them to go on to graduate school if they are interested in research and specializing in an area of our study.
+We prepare our students to work with children and families in nonprofit, health services, and educational organizations- as well as prepare them to go on to graduate school if they are interested in research and specializing in an area within our discipline.

 Frequently Asked Questions